 Most night vision goggles come with sophisticated headgear or basic straps.
 Depending on your needs, you can choose the one or the other.
 A headgear or even the straps allow you to adjust night vision goggles in front of your eyes without having to hold them all the time.
 This leaves your hands free and you can easily use the night vision goggles while in motion.
-As with most other products, a higher price tag usually comes with a wider set of features.

 Thermal night vision devices make use of thermal imaging.
 Humans and animals have a heat signature which means that their bodies emit heat all the time.
 Thermal devices are able to detect this heat using thermal sensors.

 This heat is then displayed as an entire image so that the user of a thermal device feels like he’s looking through a camera.
 In reality, the device is simply displaying a thermal map.
 Basic thermal night vision devices display the differences in temperature in black, white and shades of grey.

 So if you are looking at a human standing in a field through a thermal night vision device, the human will appear as a shade of white or grey while the surrounding area will be black.